-Although it’s been used in pregnant women and new moms for centuries, you may also want to speak with your doctor before using essential oils if you’re pregnant or experiencing hormone problems.
+Although it’s been used in pregnant women and new moms for centuries, speak with your doctor before using essential oils if you’re pregnant, nursing or experiencing hormone-related problems.
 Jasmine oil has an effect on hormones due to its phytoestrogen effects, so it’s always smart to air on the side of caution.

 - Jasmine oil is created from jasmine flowers and not surprisingly has a very floral scent.